-higher gas prices
+a sign of higher gas prices for small businesses

 The impact of higher gas prices on small businesses can be significant.
 If your business is located in an area where people commute, higher gas prices can mean fewer customers.
 And, if you rely on deliveries or trucking to get your products to market, rising gas prices can mean higher shipping costs.